 No matter if your boat spends more time on the water, at the dock or in a storage facility, it is at risk of damage, theft and other accidents.
 Knowing how to file a claim when the unexpected happens can give you peace of mind.

-The first step is to find a knowledgeable agent who can provide advice and answers to all of your boat insurance questions and concerns.
-Member agents in the Trusted Choice® network are available to help you get the information you need and to help the claims process go smoothly.
+The first step is to find a knowledgeable independent agent who can provide advice and answers to all of your boat insurance questions and concerns.
+Member agents in our network are available to help you get the information you need and to help the claims process go smoothly.

 Top 5 Boat Insurance Claims

 - Boat theft while anchored

 - Collision with another boat

 - Storm damage